PX4/PX4-user_guide/en/dronecan/ark_flow.md

 The steps are:

 - In _QGroundControl_ set the parameter [UAVCAN_ENABLE](../advanced_config/parameter_reference.md#UAVCAN_ENABLE) to `2` for dynamic node allocation (or `3` if using [DroneCAN ESCs](../dronecan/escs.md)) and reboot (see [Finding/Updating Parameters](../advanced_config/parameters.md)).
-- Connect ARK Flow MR CAN to the Pixhawk CAN.
+- Connect ARK Flow CAN to the Pixhawk CAN.

 Once enabled, the module will be detected on boot.
 Flow data should arrive at 100Hz.